mytrapham/misscomposite/README.md

 <a id="2">[2]</a>
 White IR (2010).
-simsum: analyses of simulation studies including Monte Carlo error.
+simsum: Analyses of simulation studies including Monte Carlo error.
 The Stata Journal, 10(3):369–385.

 <a id="3">[3]</a>